• Facebook

 What would “jazz” be without blues?

+Probably a language without a spine.
 I listened to musicians who bypassed the blues jumping right away into the jazz.
 The result?
 Complex sentences and mental executions, close to a mere academic exercise.
 Notes which, like a river in flood, spread at random all over.

-Too obvious are considered simple and complete sentences, hence too easy to play.
+Too obvious are simple and complete sentences, hence considered too easy to play.

-Miles Davis’ teaching: to use silence
+Miles Davis’ teaching: using silence

 When the essential features of a language get poor, it disconnects from its roots to become something else.